rubocop/rubocop/manual/cops_rails.md

 --- | --- | --- | --- | ---
 Enabled | Yes | No | 0.41 |

-This cop enforces that 'exit' calls are not used within a rails app.
+This cop enforces that `exit` calls are not used within a rails app.
-Valid options are instead to raise an error, break, return or some other form of stopping execution of current request.
+Valid options are instead to raise an error, break, return, or some other form of stopping execution of current request.

-There are two obvious cases where 'exit' is particularly harmful:
+There are two obvious cases where `exit` is particularly harmful:

 - Usage in library code for your application.
-Even though rails will rescue from a SystemExit and continue on, unit testing that library code will result in specs exiting (potentially silently if exit(0) is used.)
+Even though Rails will rescue from a `SystemExit` and continue on, unit testing that library code will result in specs exiting (potentially silently if `exit(0)` is used.)
 - Usage in application code outside of the web process could result in the program exiting, which could result in the code failing to run and